What constitutes private vs. common space?

 How is behavior deemed problematic?

 Wheaton College is committed to learning and, as such, expects all members of the campus community to behave in a manner conducive to that end.
-Any behavior that jeopardizes the ability of other students to achieve educational and personal goals, the safety of the individual, or the safety of the college community adversely affects the experience of students and the mission of the college, and is thus deemed problematic.
+Any behavior that jeopardizes the ability of other students to achieve educational and personal goals, the safety of the individual, or the safety of the college community adversely affects the experience of students and the mission of the college and is thus deemed problematic.
+Additional problematic behaviors are when students present signs of intoxication, including not being able to care for themselves or perform basic functions due to alcohol consumption.

 How does the alcohol policy reflect off-campus events?

 Wheaton College is committed to the idea of a community.
 As such, the college recognizes that behavior that happens off campus affects the larger community as a whole.
-Therefore, students who are in violation of Wheaton’s policies or state and local laws off campus will be held accountable on campus.
+Therefore, students who are in violation of Wheaton’s policies or state and local laws off campus will be held accountable through the Student Conduct Process.
+See the Community Standards and Student Conduct Process policy in the Student Handbook.

 What is the policy concerning guests, does the host take responsibility for their guest’s drinking behavior?

 All Wheaton students are responsible for their guests regardless of their affiliation with Wheaton.
-It is important to make sure that guests are acting in accordance with Wheaton’s policies and values for the betterment of the community.
+It is important to make sure that guests are acting in accordance with Wheaton’s Community Standards and values for the betterment of the community.
+See the Community Standards and Student Conduct Process policy in the Student Handbook.

 Can you store alcohol in a common fridge?